zenstruck/redis/README.md

 The proxy is lazy in that, if created via a DSN, doesn't instantiate the underlying client until a command is executed.

+This library integrates well with [Symfony](#symfony-framework) and a recipe is available.

 ## Installation

 ```bash